-Sliding doors play a key role in integrating environments, combining beauty and functionality to expand space, improve circulation and keep residents closer.
+Sliding doors play a key role in integrating environments, combining beauty and functionality to expand space, improve circulation, and keep residents closer.

 They are also a great option in small apartments, where there is no space useful for the installation of a traditional door, nor the construction of a masonry wall.
 Relying on sliding rails, they take up little space and can divide the environments in an elegant and modern way.

-In addition to the classic room division, they are also used in a variety of cabinets, whether in the kitchen, bathroom or bedroom - when planning a move, consider using this type of door to save even more space.
+In addition to the classic room layout, they are also used in a variety of cabinets, whether in the kitchen, bathroom or bedroom - when planning a move, consider using this type of door to save even more space.

 Main materials for sliding doors